Linuxfabrik/monitoring-plugins/check-plugins/mysql-innodb-buffer-pool-size/README.rst

 Hints:

+* Requires a user account with high privileges to access schemas like INFORMATION_SCHEMA. `For most INFORMATION_SCHEMA tables, each MySQL user has the right to access them, but can see only the rows in the tables that correspond to objects for which the user has the proper access privileges. <https://dev.mysql.com/doc/refman/5.7/en/information-schema-introduction.html#information-schema-privileges>`_. `So you can't grant permission to INFORMATION_SCHEMA directly, you have to grant permission to the tables on your own schemas, and as you do, those tables will start showing up in INFORMATION_SCHEMA queries <https://stackoverflow.com/questions/60499772/cannot-grant-mysql-user-access-to-information-schema-database>`_.
+Then this check provide correct results.
 * On RHEL 7+, one way to install the Python MySQL Connector is via ``pip install pymysql``
 * On MariaDB 10.2.2+, ``innodb_buffer_pool_size`` `can be set dynamically. <https://mariadb.com/kb/en/setting-innodb-buffer-pool-size-dynamically/>`_.
 * Compared to check_mysql / MySQLTuner this check currently: